I’ve been enduring the unpleasant task of taking viewings this week for a property that’s due to become available very shortly.

 - They’ll live in a freshly decorated property

-- They’ll get to provide input on the decoration styling, so they’ll live in a property they’ll get to enjoy
+- They’ll be able provide input on the refurb, so they’ll live in a property they’ll get to enjoy

 - Work needs to be completed to a high standard.
 If not, the work will need to be redone at the tenant’s expense.
-I’ll be moderating.
+“High standard” would need to be defined.

-- There will be a set budget.
-This is a business move, nothing else.
+- There will be a set budget on materials.

 - We all get a say on the colour palette.